The importance of hydration in summer

 - Burke LM, Jeukendrup A, Jones AM, Mooses M. Contemporaty Nutrition Strategies to Optimize Performance in Distance Runners and Race Walkers.
 Int J Sport Nutr Exerc Metab.
 2019; 29(2): 117-129.

-- Urdampilleta A, Martínez-Sanz JM, Álvarez-Herms J. Hydration protocol before, during and after physical activity.
+- Urdampilleta A, Martínez-Sanz JM, Álvarez-Herms J. Hydration Protocol Before, During and After Physical-Sports Activity.
 Mot Eur J Hum Mov.
 2013; 31: 57–76.

 - Palacios N, Franco L, Manonelles P, Manuz-González B, Villegas-García JA.
-Consensus on sports beverages.
+Consensus on sports drinks.
 Composition and fluid replacement guidelines.
-Consensus Doc [Internet].
+Doc consensus [Internet].
 2008; 25(126): 245–258.